Game design is a complex business.

 For students it can be hard to find the best information relating to the art of game design.

-Even someone who considers themselves a master of game creation can benefit from continued learning every now and then.
+Even someone who considers themselves a master of game creation can benefit from learning more about game design every now and then.

 Blogs and niche websites offer a unique way of gaining insight into the process of game design and into the industry.